Here are the three questions that we asked from the top SEO consultants:

 I’ve done this successfully many times.
 Don’t overdo it, though.
 Don’t expect that the same friend to link to your new post every week

 Ans 2: In 2019, optimizing your site for voice search and the featured snippets should be an essential part of your SEO strategy.
 Go fully white-hat.
 With all Google’s algorithm updates, it’s increasingly more dangerous to use PBNs and other black hat techniques.
 Although such methods may provide quick results for your clients, in the long-term it’s a bad choice and may get your site (or your client’s sites) penalized.
-It simply not worth the risk.
+It is simply not worth the risk.

 Ans 3: For me, the best link building strategy is to get media features.
 I’ve been featured in podcasts, interviews and lots of expert roundups.
 It’s also an excellent opportunity to build valuable relationships which can also result in backlinks as I mentioned above.